[Update Jan 10, 2013: added demo video using Acrobat Reader XI — short URL to this post: http://goo.gl/yaqzNt ]

 - Stamps can be used to place ready-made proofreader’s marks on your document.
 These include the insert and delete marks as well as a slew of standard marginal annotations.
 You can make your own marks for stamps, or download sets from sources such as the international copyediting-L (a.k.a. the celery).
 Go to the “Resources” tab, then look under the Miscellaneous heading for Diana Stirling’s zip of editing marks in red and black.
 Louise Harnby has also made a set of the UK-standard marks.

 [warning]Skip to the new video demo of making and importing custom proofreader stamps in free Adobe (Acrobat) Reader XI.[/warning]

 As I searched for existing tutorials to illustrate these tips, I realized that what we line editors do is not the most common application of Acrobat.
 The program is capable of so much more!
 So, because the tips got rather long, and I find there is more to explain, I’ve turned this post into a series.
 In the next instalment, we will explore key markup techniques.

-The post after that examines Acrobat’s own text editing tools, which are called Annotations from version XI onward.
+The post after that examines Acrobat’s own text markup tools similar to Word’s Track Changes, which Adobe called Annotations from version XI onward.

 Then I look at how to use two clicks to make Acrobat create a checklist of changes that can both help clients find the markup and serve as a quality control checklist.